 After the Wars of Religion, Uzès was made the First Duchy of France.
-In other words, the Duke of Uzès became first in line for the French throne after the royal family itself.
+In other words, the Duke of Uzès was first in line for the French throne after the royal family itself.
 Twenty-one Dukes of Uzès were killed or wounded in battle fighting for King and Country.
 The Duke of Uzès still owns the castle in the town centre, which has been the family residence for more than 1000 years.

 The building of the railway station outside the town only served to reinforce the problem, and Uzès’ isolation.
-Nevertheless, its lack of economic development means that it has preserved much of its medieval charm in contrast to some other important towns nearby, such as Ales.
+Nevertheless, its lack of economic development means that it has preserved much of its medieval charm in contrast to some other important towns nearby, such as Alès.

 The Region and Villages of Uzège

 Uzège, designated a part of the diocese of Uzès, comprised 193 parishes prior to 1789, corresponding to the north-east third of today’s department of the Gard.

 For ardent walker or inveterate rambler, the villages of Uzege, like Valcezard to the north, offer an abundance of historical interest.
 They make for a fine interlude during a morning or a day’s hiking.
 Hilltop villages with their “castellas” and outdoor washrooms; and all surrounded by fields of vine and lavender.
 Without a doubt, walking in Uzège and Uzès is one of the finest areas in Provence for all-year-round walking.